khalid050/Thanksgiving/README.md

 # Thanksgiving

+Question:
-What do people typically eat for thanksgiving
+What do people typically eat for thanksgiving?

+Data can be found here: https://fivethirtyeight.com/features/heres-what-your-part-of-america-eats-on-thanksgiving/